 KPI Ref.
-College Targets - Commentary 1 The final Learner Outcome Report shows the College as delivering a Successful Completion rate for Main Qualifications of 84%.
-2 The College received a rating of 'Excellent' at its previous Estyn Inspection.
+College Targets - Commentary 1 The final Learner Outcome Report shows the College as delivering a Successful Completion rate for Main Qualifications of 80%.
+2 The College was selected for a new pilot Estyn Inspection in March 2022 and received the Estyn Inspection Report in July 2022.
+While ratings such as 'Excellent' are no longer provided the report highlighted some areas of excellent practise and positively narrates the extraordinary inclusive support and care we provide for learners.
 3 The STEAM academy was completed in September 2021.
-4 Carbon emissions are on track to reduce by 25% before 2022/23 due to a new 100% renewables energy contract coming into place in 2020/21 and carbon savings expected from the new STEAM Academy build.
-5 A College Operating Surplus of £3,773k is equivalent to 11% of turnover.
-6 Total cash stood at £12.6m at year end which equates to approximately 145 days of expenditure.
-Total cash excluding net STEAM academy funding stood at £10.5m at year end which equates to approximately 121 days of expenditure.
-7 Staff costs of £20,948k is equivalent to 61% of income 8 The College won 24th place in the Times Top 100 Not For Profit Best Companies 2020.
+4 Carbon emissions are on track to reduce by 25% before 2022/23 due to entering a new 100% renewables energy contract in 2020/21 and additional carbon savings from the new energy efficient STEAM Academy building.
+5 A College Operating Surplus of £578k is equivalent to 2% of turnover.
+6 Total cash stood at £11m at year end which equates to approximately 106 days of expenditure.
+7 Staff costs of £23,150k is equivalent to 61% of income 8 The College won 22nd place in the Times Top 100 'best large companies to work for in the UK', $8^{th}$ in the 'best companies to work for in Wales' and $3^{rd}$ in the UK within the 'education and training' category.
 9 The college has been awarded gold in the UK Well-being Index Report